header-logotype

 Immediately after you treat lice, you'll want to leave the hair coated in oil to prevent re-infestation.
 Talk with your LiceDoctors technician at your appointment about how our aftercare plan prevents re-infestation 99.6% of the time.

-Once the immediate threat has passed (3 weeks after lice treatment), you can use LiceDoctors Lice Repellant Spray to protect the hair in higher-risk situations.
-Use LiceDoctors Lice Repellant Shampoo as the regular shampoo you use in the shower for daily hair protection during the school year.
+Once the immediate threat has passed (3 weeks after lice treatment), you can use lice repellant spray to protect the hair in higher-risk situations.
 The scent of the natural essential oils in these products repels head lice safely.
+Though effective during infestation, we don’t recommend prolonged use of head lice shampoo.

 Things to Avoid After Lice Treatment